monu11apr/quality-assurance-engineer-test/README.md

 like to receive a PDF, slide presentation or MD file with your insights.
 For the coding part, a fork of this repo with your solution will do.

-### Written Assignment

 ### Automated Testing Assignment
 You can fork (and then clone your own version) this repo and run:

 ```
-$ npm install
-$ npm start
+$ python -m http.server 8000
 ```

 You now have a working frontend app that you will write some kind of automated user acceptence test.
 The language of framework does not matter, but we prefer JS, PHP or Python.